Fran Kelly: Recognition

-In 2008 Kelly received a Same Same 25 award, recognising her as one of the country's most influential gay and lesbian Australians.
+In 2008, Kelly received a Same Same 25 award, recognising her as one of the country's most influential gay and lesbian Australians.
 She was named by the(sydney)magazine (Note: Published by The Sydney Morning Herald) as one of Sydney's 100 most influential people of 2011, and was described by the Australian electronic magazine Crikey as "one of the most influential media players in the country" in the same year.

+Kelly was appointed an Officer of the Order of Australia in the 2026 King's Birthday Honours in recognition of "distinguished service to broadcast journalism, to the advancement of social justice, to equality, and to advocacy for the LGBTQIA+ community".

 Other activities

-On Saturday 28 November 2009, Kelly was MC for a fundraising event for Kathy Sport's film project Rock On With Your Frock On, about Australian women's music.
+On Saturday, 28 November 2009, Kelly was MC for a fundraising event for Kathy Sport's film project, Rock On With Your Frock On, about Australian women's music.
 Taking place at the Red Rattler Theatre in Marrickville, Sydney, The Stray Dags were the headline act at the event.

 Political views and activism

 Kelly has described herself as an activist.
 Kelly is a feminist, and stated in a 2012 interview that she's identified as such since her school years.

 In 2007, Kelly launched the Australian Human Rights Commission's "Same-Sex: Same Entitlements" inquiry.
 She has been involved with One Just World's speaker forums, moderating a "Women of the World" forum for WOMADelaide and speaking on the "Stand Up Against Poverty" forum in 2009.